 \section{Structure identification and parameter estimation}

-In this Section we show that the structure of graphical models, which is the collections of maximal subsets of variables that are associated through basis functions, and the associated parameters, can be efficiently recovered.
+In this Section we show that the structure of graphical models, which is the collection of maximal subsets of variables that are associated through basis functions, as well as the associated parameters, can be efficiently recovered.
 The key elements are twofold.
 First, we prove that for maximal cliques, the Local Learnability Condition (LLC) in \emph{(C1)} can be easily verified and yields a LLC constant independent of the system size.
 Second, we leverage this property to design an efficient structure and parameter learning algorithm coined \textsc{Suprise} that requires iterative calls of \textsc{Grise}.